 Nevertheless, there are significant differences between the three countries.
-Nigeria has the second highest level of EGA in our sample, as illustrated by Figure 2 below.
-The GEM data are consistent with a survey conducted for Forbes Insight: 86% of Nigerian respondents were interested in starting their own business, above the 80% average for SSA (Forbes Insights, 2015).
-Their report further highlights that, while Nigerians were not uncritical of entrepreneurs, 63% admire their courage and resilience, and only 13% believed that they made their profits dishonestly.
-Moreover, 40% of Nigerians counted on entrepreneurs and small and medium enterprises to create the most jobs for young people in the next 5 years.
+Nigeria has the second highest level of entrepreneurial growth aspirations in our sample, as illustrated by Figure 2 below.
+The GEM data is consistent with a survey conducted for Forbes Insight: 86% of Nigerian respondents were interested in starting their own business, above the 80% average for sub-Saharan Africa (Forbes Insights, 2015).
+Their report further highlights that, while Nigerians were not uncritical of entrepreneurs, 63% admire their courage and resilience and only 13% believed that they made their profits dishonestly.
+Moreover, 40% of Nigerians counted on entrepreneurs and small and medium enterprises (SMEs) to create the most jobs for young people in the next five years.